 The Industrial Strategy - Making it work for you!

 This event was held on 26 January 2018 and featured speakers from key funders as well as the research base and industry.
-Follow this link for access to the programme and slides from the event.
+Visit this page for access to the programme and slides from the event.

 Charities and trusts